AndrewHyland757/Vinyl-Hog-/README.md

 9. As a registered user I can view any past orders in my profile page.
 10. As a registered user I can save desired products to a personal wishlist.
 11. As a registered user I can easily see if I'm logged in or not.
+11. As a registered user I can change my password if forgotten.

 ### Admin User Needs